dummylabs/watchman/README.md

 #### Check if watchman is up and running

 Go to Configuration->Addons, Backups & Supervisor -> AppDaemon 4 -> Log.
 If watchman is installed, you should find following line in AppDaemon log: `INFO AppDaemon: Initializing app watchman using class Watchman from module watchman`.
+On top of that a persistent Home Assistant notification will appear on the first run.

 When the application is installed, check its configuration file in `/config/appdaemon/apps/watchman/watchman.yaml` and adjust it according to information from section Configuration below.

 ### Manual install
 Download the latest version of watchman.py and watchman.yaml, and then copy them to `/config/appdaemon/apps/watchman`.
 The files need to be in `/config/appdaemon/apps/watchman/watchman.py` and `/config/appdaemon/apps/watchman/watchman.yaml` respectively.

+### Important note on update
+You should always backup the configuration file `watchman.yaml` before HACS update as it will be overwritten by HACS.

 ## Configuration
 Configuration file is located in `/config/appdaemon/apps/watchman/watchman.yaml`